Sanchita160/Start/README.md

 # Start
-This is a practice for github
+This is a practice for github.